-The LedgerSMB project aims to prevent small and mid-size businesses from getting locked-in by their accounting software vendor by providing free and open source accounting software, integrating invoicing, order processing, quotations and more (ERP).
-LedgerSMB aims to provide a strong (accounting) basis to build your business on.
+The LedgerSMB project provides small and mid-size businesses with open source accounting software: integrating invoicing, order processing, quotations and more (ERP).
+LedgerSMB aims to provide a strong (multi-currency accounting) basis to build your business on -- without vendor lock-in.

 - Sales (Invoices, Orders, Quotations)